 - Members can flag posts, comments, and files using the Flag as inappropriate option. - Members can flag messages from within the community on their My Messages page in Chatter.
 If a member has turned on email notification for messages, they can also flag the message directly from their email.
-Members can only flag messages that are sent from communities they are members of. - Note: Messages can't be flagged in partner or customer portals, your internal organization, or from Salesforce1. - Group owners and managers can moderate groups they own or manage.
+Members can only flag messages that are sent from communities they are members of.

+• Group owners and managers can moderate groups they own or manage.